Patagonia Trade In: Repurpose Old Gear with Worn Wear

 A lot of outdoor people don’t know that you can actually send in used Patagonia gear through the Worn Wear program and receive merchandise credit.

-This is a great way to look after the planet by minimising resource consumption and ensuring a garment or piece of gear that you are no longer using finds a new owner.
+This is a great way to look after the planet by minimizing resource consumption and ensuring a garment or piece of gear that you are no longer using finds a new owner.

 Patagonia estimates that having a resale market adds two years to the lifespan of typical garments, resulting in significantly less materials and energy being consumed and less waste being produced.